 Pop-up shop with Maasai tribesmen at Moxy

 Runners David Kanai and Muterian Ntanin from the Maasai tribe are returning to NYC and stopping by Bar Moxy with jewelry, blankets and other items.
 Everything on sale benefits the 185 Maasai women who crafted them.
 Those who donate will be entered into a sweepstakes to win a three-night safari for two in Kenya and a stay at Campi ya Kanzi.
 (Free to attend, 5 to 8 p.m., 485 Seventh Ave., moxy-hotels.marriott.com)

 NYC Marathon Expo

-If you like running, don’t miss this free convention.
-Learn how to run better through analysis in the running lab, a race predictor, a course strategie session, and a virtual trainer.
-(10 a.m. to 8 p.m. on Friday and 9 a.m. to 5 p.m. on Saturday, the Javits Center, 11th Avenue at West 35th Street, tcsnycmarathon.org)
+This huge expo will help you to run better through analysis in the running lab, a race predictor, a course strategy session and a virtual trainer, plus there will be many vendors with running gear for sale.
+(10 a.m. to 8 p.m. on Thursday, 10 a.m. to 8 p.m. on Friday and 9 a.m. to 5 p.m. on Saturday, the Javits Center, 11th Avenue at West 35th Street, tcsnycmarathon.org)

 Parade of Nations

 Kick off the NYC Marathon with live music and fireworks down at the Central Park finish line.
 Get there early (before doors open at 4 p.m.) to grab a seat.
 The parade, which will showcase runners from around the world, will begin at 5:30.
 Fireworks start once the parade is over.
 (Free, Central Park at West 67th Street)

 NYC Marathon Shakeout Art Run